Tuition Aid FAQ

 If I am eligible, will I receive an FSMN grant?

-The amount of tuition aid requested sometimes exceeds the amount we have to offer, even for qualifying families.
+We are usually able to assist most of the qualifying families who apply for tuition aid.
+However, sometimes the amount of tuition aid requested exceeds the amount we have to offer, even for qualifying families.

 If we do not have assistance available when initial awards are made, you will be placed on a waiting list.
 If money becomes available later, you will receive notification of your award at that time.